 Flags are used for confirmations, alerts, and acknowledgments that require minimal user interaction.
 These event-driven messages appear by overlaying content at the bottom left of the screen, emerging from the navigation sidebar.
 Learn more about flags.

 Section messages are used to alert the user of something that has happened in a specific section of the screen.
 They appear above the affected area (for example, Issue experience in Jira).
 Learn more about section messages.

-Message types are assigned appropriate colors and icons to help indicate content and urgency.
-The available message types are authentication, confirmation, warning, error, and information.
 Setting the right color and icon for a message ensures people understand the nature of the message at a glance, and that they take appropriate action.